EchoThread Comment Widget Documentation

 Reactions

-Readers can react to comments with Like, Love, Haha, and Angry.
+Readers can react to comments with Like, Love, Haha, and Angry by default (Sad and Fire are also available per site).
 Reactions are shown inline and don't require typing a reply, keeping threads focused.

 Image attachments